abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ##### Sort Order in Column Storage

-* In column store, the ordering of rows is irrelevant, and so inserting a new row requires simply appending to each of the column files.
+* In the column store, the ordering of rows is irrelevant, and so inserting a new row requires simply appending it to each of the column files.
 * If after choosing an order, the primary sort column does not have many distinct values, then a simple run-length encoding can compress it efficiently.
 * Run-length encoding compresses the first sort key best, as subsequent sort keys will not have such long runs of repeated values.